Transform Lives & Our Community

-WCCS is poised to transform George’s Hideaway, a shuttered former tavern and restaurant located on Highway 116 along the lower Russian River, into a housing and mental health center.
-The new facility will contain a peer mental health center, a service navigation center, and 21 apartments for formerly homeless individuals.
-Within this complex, we’ve created four naming opportunities to pair your generosity with a proven approach to lifting neighbors out of homelessness and into independent living.
-Funding from naming rights will provide unrestricted funds to directly support and sustain the project’s mental health, employment, and housing navigation services.
+Burbank Housing is poised to transform George’s Hideaway, a shuttered former tavern and restaurant located on Highway 116 along the lower Russian River, into a permanent supportive housing.
+The new facility will be modeled after the original building, containing a peer behavioral health center, a service navigation center, and 21 apartments for formerly homeless individuals.
+Within this complex, WCCS will provide services with a proven approach to lifting neighbors out of homelessness and into independent living.
+Funding will provide unrestricted funds to directly support and sustain the project’s mental health, employment, and housing navigation services.
+With a wrap around approach to supporting those transitioning into housing, WCCS has great experience providing services and tools to support others to successfully maintain housing.

 The impact of your gift is both immediate and lasting.
 It reaches beyond the individuals we serve to help mend the fabric of our community.